 Most competitively awarded internally funded research grants such as Research Collaboration Awards will be set up for the start of the calendar year they were awarded for.
 The grant recipient is required to submit specific financial system information (Business Unit number, Manager Name, Report Key and Budget Activity) on their Acceptance of Offer form.
 This information is essential for correct set up of the PG and if not provided will delay opening of the account

-If any ethics or other approvals are required for your project, these will need to be met and a copy submitted to the Research Grants and Contracts Office before any funding will be transferred
+If any ethics or other approvals are required for your project, these will need to be met and a copy submitted to Research Grants and Finance before any funding will be transferred

 Non-competitive grants such as those from the Research Priority Fund scheme will be set up once all approvals and internal paperwork has been lodged and the funding period has commenced.
 The grant recipient and Finance staff will be notified of the new PG details and any matching funding requirements once the PG has been created.

 It is important to note that PGs are given a clean-up period of up to 3 months after the granting period end date.
 This allows final expenditure from the granting period to be processed (i.e. travel, credit card reconciliations) and for the CI to review all expenditure is correct.
 No new expenditure should be occurring after the granting period end date.

 The grant recipient is responsible for the validity of all expenditure processed to their PG.
 Expenditure must be in line with the budget submitted in the grant application and within the conditions of the scheme.
 Any significant deviation from the submitted budget requires prior approval from Research Grants and Finance.

 The grant recipient must ensure expenditure is processed in a timely manner, correctly coded to the right expenditure code and accurate.
 You should check your PG transactions and balance on a regular basis and correct any errors as soon as possible.
 The School Finance Officer can provide transaction reports to review and assist with any corrections that are required.